ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 // You can use `ScTemplate` methods or method ScTemplateBuild to translate
 // sc-template from SCs-code or sc-memory into program representation.
 ScTemplateSearchResult result;
-bool const isFoundByTemplate = ctx.HelperSearchTemplate(templ, result);
+bool const isFoundByTemplate = context.HelperSearchTemplate(templ, result);
 // Program representation of sc-constructions in `ScTemplateResultItem`
 // may be gotten from `result`.
 ...